 Collaborations and Project Feasibility.

 Critical Question Theme and Forest Practice Rules or Regulations Addressed.
-Please identify the Critical Questions by number and letter (as identified in the EMC’s Research Themes and CMQs), and the associated regulations by number.
-Please also describe how your project will address these questions and the efficacy of each regulation.
+Please identify the Critical Questions by number and letter (as identified in the EMC’s Research Themes and CMQs), and the related regulations by number.
+Clearly describe how your project will address these questions and the efficacy of each regulation.

 Requested Funding.
 Please provide the total amount of funding requested from the EMC, broken down by year of expenditure (by FY, i.e., from July 1 through June 30 of each year), with a brief justification of costs not to exceed 200 words.

-Full Project Proposal.
+Full Project Proposal

 If the project proposal is endorsed for Full Proposal submission, the Project Proponent will be notified generally in June that the “Full Project Proposal” will generally be due in July on the date provided in the email notification.
 Applicants must submit all parts of the application in one email, including any tables, figures, or photos as needed.
 Incomplete applications will not be considered.
-The EMC may require specific or additional clarifying information in its request for a Full Project Proposal.
+The EMC may request specific or additional clarifying information in its request for a Full Project Proposal.

 Project Details.
 Building upon to the information provided in the Initial Concept Proposal, please provide any additional details for all items described in Items B-i-j (Project Description) through B-i-l (Requested Funding), above.